 Domain Persistence AdminSDHolder

 In this post, we will discuss the Persistence attack on Active Directory by abusing AdminSDHolder.
-This attack is an actual threat because of This attack leverage into another dynamic attack such as DCSync Attack and Golden ticket Attack.
+This attack is an actual threat because of This attack leverages another dynamic attack, such as DCSync Attack and Golden Ticket Attack.

 AdminSDHolder

-The AdminSDHolder object has a unique Access Control List (ACL), which is used to control the permissions of security principals that are members of built-in privileged Active Directory groups.
-Every hour, a background process runs on the domain controller to compare manual modifications to an ACL and overwrites them so that the ACL matches the ACL on the AdminSDHolder object.
+The AdminSDHolder object has a unique Access Control List (ACL).
+This is used to control the permissions of security principals that are members of built-in privileged Active Directory groups.
+Every hour, a background process runs on the domain controller to compare manual modifications to an ACL.
+Then, overwrites them so that the ACL matches the ACL on the AdminSDHolder object.

 AdminSDHolder Persistence Attack

-On compromised domain controller with administrator privilege, the attacker is capable to create a permanent backdoor for his future attack by abusing AdminSDHolder.
+On a compromised domain controller with administrator privileges, the attacker is capable of creating a permanent backdoor for future attacks by abusing AdminSDHolder.
 With the help of this attack, we will be able to alter AdminSDHolder by adding a new user to its Access Control List.

-Here we will try to add user Yashika into ACL of AdminSDHolder object in order to change privilege for user yashika.
+Here we will try to add user Yashika to the ACL of the AdminSDHolder object in order to change the privilege for user Yashika.
 Current User yashika is a domain user as shown below.

 Follow the step to learn how an attacker can conduct AdminSDHolder attack.